kazmer97/Predicting-behaviour-in-residential-houses-3rd-year-project-UCL/README.md

 This repository contains my 3rd year project.
 Which is focused on testing learning algorithms for their potential to predict human behaviour in homes.

+The project was done during my 3rd year of UCL MEng Electrical and Electronic Engineering degree.
+The project was graded at 71% from a commettie of 4 assessors.

 To understand the goal of the project please look into the Final report PDF.

 ---